mohit7067/bookozee/README.md

 ## Getting Started

-This project was built using Html5, Css3, Scss, React (17.0.2)&(18.2.0), Node js , Express js, Mongo Db.
+This project was built using Html5, Css3, Scss, React (18.2.0), Node js (18.14.2) , Express js (4.18.2), Mongo Db.
 It is a web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites